LuckySikolia/alx-system_engineering-devops/README.md

-this has work related to shell basics
+1. shell basics and permisions